arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 5. SQL Server Management Studio (SSMS) (a graphical user interface (GUI) based tool to play with data so that you don't have to use command prompt).
 [Download SSMS](https://learn.microsoft.com/en-us/ssms/install/install).
 6. Git Bash (you need to install Git on Windows; Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience).
 [Download Git for Windows /x64 Setup](https://git-scm.com/install/windows).

+### 3. Downloading and Installing the Required Tools
+In this section we explain the downloading and installation steps for each of the required items listed above before moving to the actual procedural details.
+You can skip this section if you have already installed the requried tools.
+We assume that the readers have a Windows based machine for following these instructions.
+#### 3.1 Python